 Read more: Why Subterranean Termites Often Go Undetected in Coachella Valley Homes

-Why do cockroaches come out at night
+Why do cockroaches come out at night?

 What It Means If You See Cockroaches in the Daytime